-- a) identify people to be consulted during the design and construction phases; - b) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; - c) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development; - d) set out procedures and mechanisms: - i. through which the community can discuss or provide feedback to the Applicant; - ii. through which the Applicant will respond to enquiries or feedback from the community; - iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation.
+- a) identify people to be consulted during the design and construction phases; - b) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; - c) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development; - d) set out procedures and mechanisms: - through which the community can discuss or provide feedback to the Applicant; - ii. through which the Applicant will respond to enquiries or feedback from the community; - iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation; and - e) include any specific requirements around traffic, noise and vibration, visual impacts, amenity, flora and fauna, soil and water, contamination, heritage and processes/requirements for notification of any out-of-hours works under condition C5.